saeedtx/oauth2do/README.md

 This bash script is used to authenticate with Microsoft's OAuth2 service and generate/refresh access tokens.

-TODO: Refresh tokens aren't working for now, expect redirect auth url to pop up every now and then.

 ```
 Usage: $ oauth2-ms.sh --option=value ...